-On February 7, 2022, Auxly announced that it ceased operations at the Auxly Annapolis and Auxly Annapolis OG facilities and intends to divest of the non-core assets and apply the proceeds from any such sale to support its ongoing operations, see "Recent Developments: First Quarter 2022

-To Date - Auxly Announces Cultivation Optimization Plan and Related Cost Savings Initiatives" in this MD&A.
+On February 7, 2022, Auxly announced that it had ceased operations at the Auxly Annapolis and Auxly Annapolis OG facilities and its intention to divest of the non-core assets and apply the proceeds from any such sale to support its ongoing operations.
+On July 5, 2022, Auxly announced that it had closed the sale of the Auxly Annapolis indoor facility to a private purchaser for total proceeds of \$6 million, see "Recent Developments: Second Quarter 2022 To Date - Auxly Receives \$6 Million on Sale of Auxly Annapolis Facility" in this MD&A.